 If changes on the electrocardiogram indicate hyperkalemia, intravenous calcium may also be used to

 Treatment may also include using a combination of intravenous insulin, plus glucose, albuterol, and sodium bicarbonate.
 This helps move potassium from your blood into your cells.
-It can also treat metabolic acidosis, another common condition associated with CKD, which occurs when there’s too much acid in your blood.

 Chronic hyperkalemia treatment

 Chronic hyperkalemia, which develops over the course of weeks or months, can usually be managed outside of the hospital.